s3prl/s3prl/README.md

 1. **Python** >= 3.6
 2. Install **sox** on your OS
 3. Install s3prl: [Read doc](https://s3prl.github.io/s3prl/tutorial/installation.html#) or `pip install -e ".[all]"`
 4. (Optional) Some upstream models require special dependencies.
 If you encounter error with a specific upstream model, you can look into the `README.md` under each `upstream` folder.
-E.g., `upstream/pase/README.md`
+E.g., `upstream/pase/README.md`=

-## Development pattern for contributors

-1. [Create a personal fork](https://help.github.com/articles/fork-a-repo/) of the [main S3PRL repository](https://github.com/andi611/Self-Supervised-Speech-Pretraining-and-Representation-Learning) in GitHub.
-2. Make your changes in a named branch different from `master`, e.g. you create a branch `new-awesome-feature`.
-3. Contact us if you have any questions during development.
-4. [Generate a pull request](https://help.github.com/articles/creating-a-pull-request/) through the Web interface of GitHub.
-5. Please verify that your code is free of basic mistakes, we appreciate any contribution!

 ## Reference Repositories